Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ![Spelling mistakes with signals](_media/spelling-mistakes-with-signals.png)

+By the way, make sure that such graphical information always offers adequate semantical meaning (if you are really curious and want to learn more about this, skip ahead and read [Semantics and their importance for accessibility](/knowledge/semantics/)).

 ## Text on images

 With text on images, we mean text that is printed on a rasterised image like JPG or PNG (like the example images in the text above).
-During rasterisation, text loses all its inherent characteristics, so neither you can select it (and copy&paste it), nor is it machine-readable by default.
+During rasterisation, text loses most of its inherent characteristics, so neither you can select it (and copy&paste it), nor is it machine-readable by default.

 In general, for text on images, the same rules apply like for "real" text.

 ### Downsides to real text

 Keep in mind that an image's points per inch (PPI) value may vary, and scaling images up or down in a browser will also influence its display size.
-Furthermore, do not forget to set the displayed text as the image's alternative text (`alt` attribute).
+Furthermore, do not forget to set the displayed text as the image's alternative text (`alt` attribute), so blind people can perceive it.

 In addition to this, compared to "real" text, placing text on images has some more downsides:

 - It does not scale as well because it tends to pixelate.
     - To address this issue, consider supplying an image of higher resolution (so it can be scaled up without quality loss to some degree).
-- Changing foreground and background contrast and color combinations is hardly possible, but needed by some users (like visually impaired ones).
+- Changing foreground and background contrast and color combinations is hardly possible, but desired by some users (like visually impaired ones).
 - It cannot be replaced by the user with a custom font (for example a dyslexia-friendly one).
 - It does not reflow and can lead to horizontal scrolling, especially when zoom is applied to the website.
 - It is much heavier in file size and triggers an additional server request; as such it slows down rendering.